-Being designated as a Named Gift Honoree is a very special honor in AAUW.
+Being designated as a branch Named Gift Honoree is a very special honor in AAUW.
 The award is reserved for members who have made extraordinary gifts of time and hard work to the branch and AAUW.
-And the award signifies that branch members contributed a total of at least $750 to AAUW Funds, in the name of each honoree.
+And the award signifies that branch members contributed a total of at least $750 to AAUW Fund.

 Cathy Foxhoven, 2016-2017 Honoree

 Cathy Foxhoven has belonged to AAUW for over 25 years and has served on the AAUW California Board for 6 years as Program Chair.
 She is currently in her first year as the Board’s Leadership Development Chair and State Speech Trek Coordinator.
 Previously, Cathy was President of the San Mateo, CA Branch, President of the Findlay, Ohio Branch and District Director for AAUW Ohio.
 Cathy is now State Co-President Elect for 2017-2018.

 Sandy has been an AAUW member since the mid-1970s and has been active in several branches; she will be our 2016-17 branch President and has served in that capacity in the Livermore-Pleasanton-Dublin and Visalia-Sequoia branches.
 She’s also quite active in her church.
 She served on AAUW-CA Committees for a number of years, and chaired the AAUW-CA Public Policy Committee for three years and is the ORIGINAL “mother” of the AAUW-CA website.
 She currently maintains websites for our branch (looking for volunteer replacement!) and the Livermore-Pleasanton-Dublin branch.
 She was honored by AAUW of California as the state Named Grant Honoree a number of years ago.